Python-Test-Engineer/evaluating-ai-agents/docs/index.md

 - context (optionally)
 - metadata (model, temperature, etc.)

-Each Agent contains its own **self-evaluation** by exporting the above to a CSV that can then be analysed using a range of Eval Libraries like Evidently, DeepEval and Ragas with or without references (ground truths).
+Each Agent has its own **observability** by exporting the above to a CSV that can then be analysed using a range of Eval Libraries like Evidently, DeepEval and Ragas, with or without references (ground truths).

 ![Log](./images/example_log_print.png)